MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/facility-scheduling.md

 As in scenario 1, travel time and distance is calculated as the time and distance for the customer to travel to the facility.
 There is no travel calculation considered for the doctor resource, it is assumed he/she will be at the facility at the required time.

-## Scenario 4: Schedule a doctor's office with 5 specific rooms
+## Scenario 4: Schedule a facility with 5 specific rooms

 In this scenario schedulers want to track all rooms within a doctor's office and schedule each individual room to patients.